On this page:

 To configure the Live Edit update policy in the debugging mode

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X. Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
 The Live Edit page opens.